 How federal law fits in

-How to use the statute of limitations defense
+How to use the limitations defense

-• Do not pay or sign anything that could revive the debt while you are checking the deadline.
+Do not pay or sign anything that could revive the debt while you are checking the deadline.

-• Keep records of every contact with the collector in case the suit itself violates the FDCPA.
+Keep records of every contact with the collector, in case the suit itself violates the FDCPA.

 Where to verify Arkansas law and get help